 Oxygen concentrators are medical devices that can aid people who have low levels of oxygen in their blood.
 Before, oxygen concentrators are heavy and bulky, making it difficult for patients who require them to travel or use them outside of their homes.
 Due to the great advancements in the field of medicine, oxygen concentrators today are compact, small, lightweight, and quiet but can still provide the utmost compliance and high performance.
+Such advancements have made the job of phlebotomists really easy.
+It usually takes less than a year to become a phlebotomist but taking in all the advancements, the doctors have gone really far.
+The Phlebotomists have grown a lot lately as there’s a huge demand for phlebotomists now.

 If it is your first-timehearing about oxygen concentrators and wondering what it does and how it works, you’re in the right place.
 Today, we are giving you further information about oxygen concentrators.